 Janie Ellison, Buckner, KY

 Kathryn is tireless, approachable, and a superior editor.
 She helped me to let down my guard without self-consciousness and write better.
 I've learned to focus my writing on its overall purpose., technique, and revision, has helped me seriously improve my writing.
-I finally understand the building blocks of memoir composition and revision because of her direction.

 Elizabeth Enger, Portland, OR